one1lion/Hololens_Experimenting/README.md

 ### Entry: 2019-11-17.2

 I completed through lesson 5, but couldn't quite get the touch sound to work on the Octa object.
 It feels like I'm missing a step.
 I added an Audio clip, but no audio file to it.
 THe rest of the instructions were easy to follow, but I'm confused on this one.
 I'll figure it out tomorrow.

+### Entry: 2019-11-18.1

+As expected, this is getting a lot easier.
+At the same time, I feel like I am barely scratching the surface, both of using Git as the version/source control for Unity projects and Hololens 2 development in general.
+I completed the Getting Started tutorial through lesson 7 and kind of want to start over with a new project folder, if not a full repo by following a tutorial on creating a Git repo for Unity projects.
+I think I'll do that when I'm ready to do some actual work on one of the many projects I have in mind.
+For now, I'm off to my Blazor projects.